itpp-labs/misc-addons/ir_attachment_url/README.rst

  Attachment Url
 ================

 The module allows to use url in Binary fields (e.g. in product images) and upload files to external storage (ftp, s3, some web server, etc).
-It uses url instead of transfer binary data between odoo server and client that allows to reduce the load on server.
+On requesting that field, it pass url to client, instead of downloading binary from the storage to odoo server and then passing to client.
+This allows to reduce load on the server.

 Questions?
 ==========